-1. The Deep Security Manager must be co-located on the same network as its database, with the connection speed of 1 GB LAN or higher.
+- Deep Security Manager must be co-located on the same network as its database, with the connection speed of 1 GB LAN or greater.
 Connections over WAN are discouraged.
 Deep Security Manager relies on the database to function.
-Any increase in latency can have a serious negative impact on Deep Security Manager's performance and availability.

-2. Dedicate a database server to a separate machine.
-3. Database VM setting recommendations:

-- Use vmxnet3 as vnic driver

-- Use Paravirtual SCSI as vdisk controller

-- Use Thick Eager Zero Disk

-4. Microsoft SQL Enterprise or Oracle Enterprise are recommended.
+Any increase in latency can have a serious negative impact on Deep Security Manager's performance and availability. - Dedicate a database server to a separate machine. - Database VM setting recommendations: - Use vmxnet3 as vnic driver - Use Paravirtual SCSI as vdisk controller - Use Thick Eager Zero Disk - Microsoft SQL Enterprise or Oracle Enterprise are recommended.
 Microsoft SQL Server Express is supported only in very limited deployments with Deep Security 10.0 Update 2 or later (for details, see [Microsoft SQL Server Express considerations](#)).

-Microsoft SQL Enterprise Server
+Microsoft SQL Enterprise Server:

-- Create the Deep Security Manager database in SQL prior to installation. - Ensure that the remote TCP connection is enabled in your database server ([http://msdn.microsoft.com/en-us/library/bb909712\(v=vs.90\).aspx](http://msdn.microsoft.com/en-us/library/bb909712(v=vs.90).aspx)). - The database account that will be used should have db\owner rights for the Deep Security Manager database. - The dbcreator server role is required if multi-tenancy is used. - Set the database with simple recovery model (<http://technet.microsoft.com/en-us/library/ms189272.aspx>).
+- Create the Deep Security Manager database in SQL prior to installation. - Ensure that the remote TCP connection is enabled in your database server.
+Refer to [How to: Enable the TCP/IP Protocol for a Database Instance](#) in the Microsoft documentation. - The database account to be used should have db\owner rights for the Deep Security Manager database. - The dbcreator server role is required if multi-tenancy is used.

+- Set the database with a simple recovery model.
+Refer to [View or Change the Recovery Model of a Database \(SQL Server\)](#) in the Microsoft documentation.

-Oracle Database Server
+Oracle Database Server:

-- Ensure that the Oracle Listener service is started and accepts remote TCP connections on your database server. - Create the '\'dsm' database user.
-Any other user name can be used. - Grant the CONNECT, RESOURCE system privileges and the UNLIMITED TABLESPACE system privilege to the user 'dsm'. - Assign the CREATE SEQUENCE, CREATE TABLE and CREATE TRIGGER system privileges to the user 'dsm'.

-- If you plan to use multi-tenancy, grant the CREATEUSER, DROP USER, ALTER USER, GRANT ANY PRIVILEGE and GRANT ANYROLE system privileges to the user 'dsm'.
+- Ensure that the Oracle Listener service is started and accepts remote TCP connections on your database server. - Create the \'dsm' database user.
+Any other user name can be used. - Grant the CONNECT, RESOURCE roles and the UNLIMITED TABLESPACE privilege to the user 'dsm'. - Assign the CREATE SEQUENCE, CREATE TABLE, and CREATE TRIGGER system privileges to the user 'dsm'. - If you plan to use multi-tenancy, grant the CREATE USER, DROP USER, ALTER USER, GRANT ANY PRIVILEGE, and GRANT ANY ROLE system privileges to the user 'dsm'.